Unique Assets: Wyoming's Green River Basin (Ciner Resources, Genesis Energy, Natural Resource Partners) (NYSE:CINR)

 - Ciner is 26%-owned by the public, with the 74% majority stake controlled by the Ciner group, a Turkish conglomerate which also produces soda ash from trona deposits located in Turkey.

 From a business perspective, despite a few unplanned maintenance shutdowns every now and then, Ciner has delivered solid operating performance.
-The profitability metrics, with ROIC in the high single-digits in recent years, is a testament to the cost-advantaged nature of the business:
+The profitability metrics, with ROIC close to 20% in recent years, is a testament to the cost-advantaged nature of the business:

 Source: Morningstar